Czechs expel more Russians in dispute over 2014 depot blast

 “I don’t want to escalate anything,” Kulhanek said.
 “It’s not a role for the foreign minister.
 But the Czech Republic is a self-confident country and will act accordingly.”

-He said the Czechs had to response to the activities of Russian agents on Czech territory.
+He said the Czechs had to respond to the activities of Russian agents on Czech territory.
+Last weekend, the Czech government expelled 18 Russian diplomats it identified as spies from the GRU and the SVR, Russia’s military and foreign intelligence services.
+In response, Russia expelled 20 Czech diplomats.

-“It’s the Russian side that have paralyzed the situation, not the Czech side,” he said, adding Prague was ready to discuss with Moscow how to set the number of employees at their diplomatic missions “to enable their effective functioning.”
+“It’s the Russian side that have paralyzed the situation, not the Czech side,” Kulhanek said, adding Prague was ready to discuss with Moscow how to set the number of employees at their diplomatic missions “to enable their effective functioning.”

 Moscow responded immediately.